Mapping class groups of manifolds with boundary are of finite type: Homotopy automorphisms

 \subsection{Rationalisation of spaces}

 Rationalisation of spaces is the left adjoint

-in a localisation of $\infty$-categories, where the left side is the $\infty$-category of spaces and the right side is the full sub-category of $\bb{Q}$-local spaces.
+in a reflective localisation of $\infty$-categories, where the left side is the $\infty$-category of spaces and the right side is the full sub-category of $\bb{Q}$-local spaces.
 In particular, the unit of the adjunction gives a natural transformation $r \colon \rm{id}_\icat{S} \to (-)_\bb{Q}$.
-It may be described in terms of simplicial model categories by a continuous functor \cite[Theorem I.C.13]{Farjoun} which preserves cofibrations by the construction in \cite[Section I.B]{Farjoun}.
+It may be described in terms of simplicial model categories by a continuous functor \cite[Theorem I.C.13]{Farjoun} which preserves cofibrations by the construction in \cite[Section I.B]{Farjoun}; these results apply to Bousfield homological rationalisation \cite[Section I.E.4]{Farjoun} and agrees on nilpotent spaces of finite type \cite[p.~133]{Bousfield} with the more familiar Bousfield--Kan rationalisation \cite[I.E.3]{Farjoun}.

 When applied to a nilpotent pointed space of finite type, it yields once more a nilpotent pointed space of finite type.
 In this case the effect on homotopy groups well-understood; it is a rationalisation in the sense of \cite{HiltonMilsinRoitberg}.
 On fundamental groups the homomorphism